samboy/PopulationGrowth/README.md

-making babies at the age of 12 (yes, I know, but this was a *long time* ago) until they are 50, then we can have, say, enough people in Egypt to start building the pyramids within 100 years of the flood ending and the Ark inhabitants repopulating the word.
+making babies at the age of 12 (yes, I know, but this was a *long time* ago) until they are 50, then we can have, say, enough people in Egypt to start building the pyramids within 100 years of the flood ending and the Ark inhabitants repopulating the world.

 Mind you, either the flood happened sooner than we think or the Pyramid of Djoser (ca. 2650 BCE) was built later than we think, but we